 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

-"Lower back exercises" are particularly important for gardeners; otherwise you may fall into your DC or worse surgeon's clutches!
+"Lower back exercises" are particularly important for gardeners; otherwise you may fall into your DC's clutches; or worse the surgeon!
 Prevention is the name of the game.
 Type it into the Site Search function key in the main menu above.

 Seriously though, my own back gets better far more quickly if I have a few treatments from my partner when it starts to play up; but not so many consults that you start to think you may have to mortgage your house to afford the payment.
 Preparing the soil and learning how to plant broad beans is hard work.

-Bernard Preston is a semi-retired DC, lover of nature in general and spends a good deal of each day either writing blogs like how to plant broad beans, and his novels.
+Bernard Preston is a semi-retired DC, lover of nature in general and spends a good deal of each day either writing blogs like how to plant broad beans or his novels.

 Have you enjoyed Stones in my Clog, short stories from Bernard Preston's DC coalface whilst doing a stint in the Netherlands?